wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o If there were changes in Gutenberg repo, make sure to cherry-pick the changes that landed in the <code>trunk</code> branch back to the release branch and don't forget to run <code>npm run bundle</code> in gutenberg-mobile again if necessary.</p>
+<p>o If there were changes in gutenberg repo, make sure to cherry-pick the changes that landed in the <code>trunk</code> branch back to the release branch and don't forget to run <code>npm run bundle</code> in gutenberg-mobile again if necessary.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Add the new change to the "Extra PRs that Landed After the Release Was Cut" section of the gb-mobile PR description.</p>
+<p>o Add the new change to the "Extra PRs that Landed After the Release Was Cut" section of the gutenberg-mobile PR description.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->